-- 1. Although generally PETRONAS practices a "No Gift" Policy, there are certain exceptions to the general rule whereby the receiving and provision of gifts are permitted in the following situations: - Exchange of gifts at company-to-company level (e.g., gifts exchanged between companies as part of an official company visit/courtesy call and thereafter the said gift is treated as company property); - Gifts from company to external institutions or individuals in relation to the company's official functions, events and celebrations (e.g. commemorative gifts or door gifts offered to all guests attending the event); - c.
-Gifts from PETRONAS to employees and directors and/or their family members and other associated persons in relation to an internal or externally recognised Company function, event and celebration (e.g. in recognition of an employee's/director's and other associated person's service to the Company); - d.
-Token gifts of nominal value normally bearing the PETRONAS or company's logo (e.g.t-shirts, pens, diaries, calendars and other small promotional items) or that are given out equally to members of the public, delegates, customers, partners and key stakeholders attending events such as conferences, exhibitions, trainings, trade shows etc. and deemed as part of the company's brand building or promotional activities; and - e.
-Gifts to external parties who have no business dealings with PETRONAS (e.g. monetary gifts or gifts in-kind to charitable organisations).
+Although generally PETRONAS practices a "No Gift" Policy, there are certain exceptions to the general rule whereby the receiving and provision of gifts are permitted in the following situations:-

+- a) Exchange of gifts at the company-to-company level (e.g. gifts exchanged between companies as part of an official company visit/courtesy call and thereafter said gift is treated as company property); - Gifts from company to external institutions or individuals in relation to the company's official functions, events and celebrations (e.g. commemorative gifts or door gifts offered to all guests attending the event); - c) Gifts from PETRONAS to employees and directors and/or their family members in relation to an internal or externally recognised Company function, event and celebration (e.g. in recognition of an employee's/director's service to the Company); - d) Token gifts of nominal value normally bearing the PETRONAS or company's logo or (e.g. t-shirts, pens, diaries, calendars and other small promotional items) that are given out equally to members of the public, delegates, customers, partners and key stakeholders attending events such as conferences, exhibitions, training, trade shows etc. and deemed as part of the company's brand building or promotional activities; and - e) Gifts to external parties who have no business dealings with PETRONAS (e.g. monetary gifts or gifts in-kind to charitable organisations).

-- 2. Even in the above exceptional circumstances, employees and directors and other associated persons are expected to exercise proper judgment in handling gift activities and behave in a manner consistent with the general principles set out in the CoBE as per below: - Conscientiously maintain the highest degree of integrity. - Always exercise proper care and judgment. - Avoid conflicts of interest. - Refrain from taking advantage of your position or exercising your authority to further your own personal interest at the expense of PETRONAS. - Comply with applicable laws, regulations and PETRONAS policies and procedures.
+Even in the above exceptional circumstances, employees and directors are expected to exercise proper judgment in handling gift activities and behave in a manner consistent with the general principles set out in the CoBE as per below:

+- Conscientiously maintain the highest degree of integrity, - Always exercise proper care and judgment, - Avoid conflicts of interest, - Refrain from taking advantage of your position or exercising your authority to further your own personal interest at the expense of PETRONAS, and - Comply with applicable laws, regulations and PETRONAS policies and procedures.